Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Some people incorrectly believe non Muslims are banned from Medina entirely.
 This is not true.
 Non Muslims can visit the city itself, though restrictions apply to certain religious sites.

-To explore the city, I boarded Medina’s hop on hop off sightseeing bus which visited important Islamic historical sites including the Uhud battle site, Quba Mosque and Qiblatain Mosque.
+To explore the rest of the city, I boarded Medina’s hop on hop off sightseeing bus which wound its way between some of Islam’s most important historical and religious sites.

 Later that day I headed to Medina’s sleek train station to board the high speed train to Jeddah.